jlangch/venice/doc/readme/profiling.md

 Runs a profiling session on the given expression.

-Runs the profiling in 3 phases:
+Runs the profiling in three phases:
    1. Run the expression in a warm-up phase to allow the JIT compiler to do optimizations.
    2. Run the garbage collector to isolate timings from GC state prior to testing
    3. Runs the expression under profiling.